 Terri Talley Venters,

-Author of Carbon Copy, Tin Roof, Body Of Gold, and Copper Cauldron
+Author of Carbon Copy, Tin Roof, Body Of Gold, Copper Cauldron, and Silver Lining

 Terri received her Bachelor’s degree in Accounting and Master’s degree in Taxation from the University of Florida.
 She is a licensed CPA and a Second Degree Black Belt in Taekwondo.
 She lives in St. Augustine, Florida, with her husband, Garrison, and their two sons.